-Changing rooms are an area of increased risk of transmission and should only be used if essential and provided social distancing is maintained.
 Changing rooms should not be used for changing into training kit - participants should arrive and leave in their training kit and travel home to change/shower.
 Changing rooms could be required for padding up on an individual basis but mixing with other sports venue users should be avoided and changing rooms should not be used for bag storage.
 Changing rooms should be maintained with a regular cleaning regime between sessions.